hcschuetz/graphics-sketchbook/doc/octasphere.md

   making a subdivision easy.
 - If we only map one of the octahedron faces to the circumscribing sphere, we get an eighth of that sphere.
-  These eighths of spheres are interesting because they occur as the corners of rounded boxes.
+  These eighths of spheres are useful because they occur as the corners of rounded boxes.

 Let us start with the "unit octahedron" with its center at `(0, 0, 0)` and the 6